Syracusa/sy-technotes/linux/device-driver/HOWTO_make_embedded_deivce_driver_develop_environment.md

 endif
 ```
  - Now we can build the driver.
-Note that you should not just type make.
+ - Note that you should not just type make.
 You should tell them which cross-compiler to use.
 ```
  - make ARCH=arm CROSS_COMPILE=arm-linux-gnueabi-
 ```
  - If everything works fine, then __your_driver_name.ko file will be generated at your working directory.

 5. Test driver.
  - Move your ko file to device.
-I will use scp to move file as my deivce is connected with LAN.
+ - In this post, I will use scp to move file as my deivce is connected with LAN.
  ```
  - scp __your_driver_name.ko root@192.168.1.105:~/
  ```